Syssos/Go_Shell/cmds/README.md

 $ site https://github.com/Syssos/Go_Shell
 ```

-After the a url is entered the site command will "remember" the url, if at any point in that shell instance you want the status of that site, the word status can be used to indicate it.
+After a url is entered the site command will "remember" the url, if at any point in that shell instance you want the status of that site, the word status can be used to indicate it.

 ```
 $ site status